Miami, Florida, USA

 - Business License.
 Miami requires all owners or operators of businesses to apply for and receive a license.
 Please review the city's summary of the steps needed to start a business in Miami and contact the Florida Department of Business and Professional Regulation for more information.

 - Tourist Tax.
 Miami-Dade County and the State of Florida both assess tourist taxes on any rental of a living or sleeping accommodation for periods of 6 months or less.
-More information about the County and State tourist taxes is available on the County's government website and the State's FAQ page.
+More information about the County and State tourist taxes is available on the County's government website and the State Information on Transient Rental Taxes.

 - Other Rules.
 It's also important to understand and abide by other contracts or rules that bind you, such as leases, condo board or co-op rules, HOA rules, or rules established by tenant organizations.
 Please read your lease agreement and check with your landlord if applicable.